Determining the relevance of information

 - Do I need a reliable source of factual information?

-- Does my assignment require me to analyze someone’s opinion?
+- Does my assignment require me to analyze someone else’s opinion?

 - Have I been asked to discuss various viewpoints on a topic?

 For factual information, the document should come from experts in the field or reliable organizations (ex: government or university departments).
-If it’s a critical analysis of an author’s opinion, the reliability of the facts isn’t as important and could even be commented on in your review.
+If it’s a critical analysis of an author’s opinion that you need, the reliability of the facts isn’t as important and could even be commented on in your review.